venkateshdotin/C/Struct/README.md

    int x = 0;  // COMPILER ERROR:  cannot initialize members here int y = 0;  // COMPILER ERROR:  cannot initialize members here };
 The reason for the above error is simple.
 When a datatype is declared, no memory is allocated for it.
 Memory is allocated only when variables are created.

 Nested Structures
 -------------------------
 C language allows us to insert one structure into another as a member.
 This process is called nesting and such structures are called nested structures.
 There are two ways in which we can nest one structure into another:

-1. Embedded Structure Nesting
+**1. Embedded Structure Nesting**
 In this method, the structure being nested is also declared inside the parent structure.

-Example
+**Example**

 struct parent {
     int member1;